 Supply Chain is the network between various functions, individuals, entities, suppliers, manufacturers, and distributors to produce and deliver a specific product or service to the final customer.
 The supply chain incorporates the various steps and processes it takes to ship the product or service from its origin to its final destination.
-Two types of flows “link” the business nodes that form the supply chain –
+Two types of flows link the business nodes that form the supply chain –

 Physical flows include the alteration, transportation, and storage of products and raw materials.
-They are the most prominent part of the supply chain.

 Components of a Supply Chain

 - Strategy – Meeting the customer’s demand is a top priority for any business.
 For this, planning and managing the resources is essential.
 Hence, the company puts an organised supply chain in place.
-After this, various parameters measure the company’s supply chain efficiency.
+After this, various parameters measure the company’s efficiency.
 These processes aim to deliver quality goods and services to the consumers and meet the company’s predetermined goals.

 - Supply – The company creates a network of contacts and hires suppliers for raw materials required to create their product.
 During this step, it is the supply chain managers who maintain the company-supplier relations.
 Ordering, receiving, managing inventory, and authorising supplier payments are the primary functions of a supply chain manager in this component.